vangohner/MinecraftClone/README.md

 Generated chunks are immediately written as simple binary files inside the `world/` directory.
 They are reloaded on startup and all loaded chunks are saved again on shutdown to persist any changes.
+The shutdown sequence logs progress and an estimated remaining time so you know why the application stays open.

 ## Debugging